JoyMace/DoMADCapstone/README.md

 **the following is what we have so far, however, there will be more added.
 The old README is in the google drive for reference to what we might want to add**
 Here's a breakdown of what you'll find in this repo:

-- `code/` - the code for the social network itself
+- `code/` - The code for the social network itself
-  - `client/` - React framework files
+  - `client/` - React framework files.
-  - `config/` - environment variables and setup
+  - `config/` - Environment variables and setup.
-  - `html/` - html files for the backend ( will be removed I believe when integrating React )
+  - `models/` - [Mongoose](https://mongoosejs.com/docs/guide.html) database schemas and models.
-  - `models/` - [Mongoose](https://mongoosejs.com/docs/guide.html) database schemas and models
+  - `routers/` - Application routes that handle client side requests.
-  - `routers/` - application routes that handle client side requests
+  - `test/` - Folder that holds all tests files.
+Testing is done using Mocha, Chai, Supertest, and Sinon.
+Look in the [backend resources](https://github.com/JoyMace/DoMADCapstone/wiki/Backend-Resources) for more inofrmation.
-  - `app.js` - main file for running Nodejs express server
+  - `app.js` - Main file for running Nodejs express server.
-  - `package.json` - tells [Node](https://nodejs.org/en/) how to run the server, how to run tests on it, how to set up the database, and what modules it needs to install the server
+  - `package.json` - Tells [Node](https://nodejs.org/en/) how to run the server, how to run tests on it, how to set up the database, and what modules it needs to install the server.
-  - `package-lock.json` - Nodejs packages
+  - `package-lock.json` - Nodejs packages.
-- `meeting_notes/` - word documents containing the notes from our weekly meetings
+- `meeting_notes/` - Word documents containing the notes from our weekly meetings.
-- `milestones/` - word documents marking our progress at certain points throughout the development process
+- `milestones/` - Word documents marking our progress at certain points throughout the development process